 According to recent studies conducted by the National Institute for Occupational Safety and Health (NIOSH)1, firefighters experience a 9% increase in cancer diagnoses and a 14% increase in cancer-related deaths compared to cancer rates among the general population in the U.S. We built our new laboratories to help our customers comply with the 2020 Edition of NFPA 1851.
 The testing completed at our new facility will help ensure that personal protective equipment (PPE) gear is properly and effectively cleaned before it is returned for use in the field.
 To learn more about these requirements, read our news article: New Cleaning Efficacy Requirements for Firefighters’ Personal Protective Equipment.

-A UL spokesperson will be available to provide interviews on site.
 To learn more about how we serve the fire community visit UL.com/PPE.